 There’s also the popular Rocks Market during the weekends.
 The stall owners sell things like chocolates, artsy stuff, clothing, jewellery and among many others.

 Walking on the pedestrian path of the Harbour Bridge for the panoramic view is a must.
-It’s also possible to get the view at higher levels via the famous Sydney Harbour Bridge Climb Tour or the Pylon Lookout.
+It’s also possible to get the view at higher levels via the famous Sydney Harbour Bridge Walk Tour or the Pylon Lookout.
 Cameras are not allowed for the Bridge Climb hence I opted for Pylon Lookout, which is a cheaper alternative too.

 These are the views which I got from the Pylon Lookout.